-Faculty research specialties include: archaeology of the Maya lowlands and Andean South America; archaeology of Texas and the Greater Southwest; primate behavioral and conservation ecology in Southeast Asia and Africa; resource management practices and human-animal relations in island Pacific; indigenous and environmental politics in lowland and Andean South America; the cultural anthropology of Texas and the Plains; ethnography and applied anthropology of Mexico and the United States; and medical anthropology of the US-Mexico border region.
+Our doctoral program couples a focus on Environmental Anthropology with a broad education across Anthropology’s sub-fields.
+It provides advanced training in political and cultural ecology, environmental and landscape archaeology, medical anthropology, primate ecology, and conservation biology, policy, and practice.
+Faculty research specialties include: archaeology of the Maya lowlands and Andean South America; archaeology of Texas, the American Southwest, and Northwest Mexico; primate behavioral and conservation ecology in Southeast Asia and Africa; resource management practices and human-animal relations in the Island Pacific; environmental politics, resource extraction, water scarcity, and ecological contamination in North and South America; the cultural anthropology of Texas and the Plains; ethnography and applied anthropology of Mexico and the United States; and medical anthropology of the US-Mexico border region and the Circumpolar North.

 If you are interested in applying to teach in the Department of Anthropology, please submit electronically: (1) a CV, (2) a letter detailing your teaching experience and areas of expertise, and (3) three letters of reference to: Chair, Department of Anthropology (c/o Carolyn.Cochran@utsa.edu, Senior Administrative Associate).
 Eligible applicants will have an M.A. or a Ph.D. in anthropology, or they will be UTSA graduate students with a minimum of 18 hours of graduate coursework in the discipline.
 Please note: teaching opportunities for the 2015-2016 academic year will begin being filled December 7th.

 Dr. Jason Yaeger Receives UTSA President’s Endowed Professorship